Abasz/ESPRowingMonitor/docs/settings.md

 ### IMPULSE_DATA_ARRAY_LENGTH

-This setting determines how many consecutive impulses are needed analyzed (used) for the stroke detection to consider a stroke to begin or end.
+This setting determines how many consecutive impulses should be analyzed (used) for the stroke detection to consider a stroke to begin or end.
 The ORM [wiki]( https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#setting-flanklength-and-minimumstrokequality) include more details I recommend reviewing it in detail (`flankLength`).

 ### MINIMUM_POWERED_TORQUE

 The minimum torque that should be present on the handle before ESP Rowing Monitor will consider moving to the drive phase of the stroke.
-Setting it to a higher positive value make it more conservative (i.e. requires more torque before it considers moving to the drive phase).
+Setting it to a higher positive value makes it more conservative (i.e. requires more torque before considering moving to the drive phase).

 ### MINIMUM_DRAG_TORQUE

 The minimum torque that should be present on the handle before ESP Rowing Monitor will consider moving to the recovery phase of the stroke.
 If this is set to a positive ESP Rowing Monitor will trigger recovery phase quicker (potentially when there is still force to the handle).
 Setting it to a negative value will make the stroke detection algorithm more conservative (requiring a stronger counter drag force from the air/water/magnet).

-### MINIMUM_POWERED_TORQUE_and_MINIMUM_DRAG_TORQUE_are the essence of the stroke detection algorithm for ESP Rowing Monitor.
-Depending on the amount of noise these settings may be critical, but for instance on air rowers both may be left as zero
+Please note: **MINIMUM_POWERED_TORQUE and MINIMUM_DRAG_TORQUE are the essence of the stroke detection algorithm for ESP Rowing Monitor.
+Depending on the amount of noise these settings may be critical, but for instance on air rowers both may be left as zero**

 ### MINIMUM_RECOVERY_SLOPE_MARGIN

 This setting controls the fall back algorithm for detecting recovery.
-This value is basically the allowed absolute deviation that the slope of the recovery slopes within the last IMPULSE_DATA_ARRAY_LENGTH can be from a completely flat (i.e. zero) slope.
+This value is basically the allowed absolute deviation that the slope of the recovery slopes within the last `IMPULSE_DATA_ARRAY_LENGTH` can be from a completely flat (i.e. zero) slope.
 Setting this to a very small number makes the algorithm conservative while higher values would require less flat slope (i.e. more likely to detect recovery).
 I recommend starting with a rather small value and if there are missed strokes starting incremental increase while looking at the handle force values to see whether torque detection for the drive works correctly.
 If for instance recovery is not detected because the torque never goes below a certain value it may be better to set _MINIMUM_DRAG_TORQUE_ instead of increasing this setting.
 Based on my experience on air rower (with limited noise I might add) this is useful if the damper is set on the fly as it creates certain undesired issues that throws off torque based detection.
 So the fall back is needed to compensate for the stroke which had the damper setting movement.
 After which it all goes back to the normal track.

 ### STROKE_DEBOUNCE_TIME

 This is the minimum time that is required to stay in a phase of the cycle (drive or recovery) if change would be triggered within this period it is ignored.
-This should in generally mean that this is the minimum time between strokes.
+This should generally mean that this is the minimum time between strokes.
 This setting corresponds to ORM's `minimumDriveTime` and `minimumRecoveryTime` (please see [here](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/rower_settings.md#minimumdrivetime-and-minimumrecoverytime)) but having only one setting for both.

 ## Network settings

-These settings required for the websocket to work
+These settings are required for the websocket to work

 ### PORT

 The port number that should be used by ESP32 MCU when creating the websocket server

-### Wifi
+### Wi-Fi

-The wifi credential part is set up in a way that it cannot be accidentally committed to GitHub.
-Hence it should be set in a separate file named as `wifi-config.ini` as follows:
+The Wi-Fi credentials are set up in a way that it cannot be accidentally committed to GitHub.
+Hence it should be set in a separate file named `wifi-config.ini` as follows:

 ```ini
 [env:esp32]